 We have some exciting news to share!

-FOR-NY has received a grant from Office of Alcoholism and Substance Abuse Services (OASAS) to administer scholarships for training to individuals interested in becoming Certified Recovery Peer Advocates (CRPAs)!
+(Friend of Recovery – NY) FOR-NY has received a grant from Office of Alcoholism and Substance Abuse Services (OASAS).
+They will be administering scholarships for training individuals interested in becoming Certified Recovery Peer Advocates (CRPAs)!

 We have developed a comprehensive training and support mechanism for those individuals, and we’d like to partner with you to get the job done right.